|Nutrition Facts (per serving)|

 - 1/2 cup molasses

 Place the fruit in a large bowl with the orange juice and brandy.
 Stir gently and set aside for a few hours.

 Generously butter the bottom and sides of two 9 x 5 x 3-inch loaf pans and line them with parchment paper.
 Butter the paper thoroughly.
 You can use brown paper for this if you don't have parchment paper.

 Sift the flour with the spices twice.
-Add the baking powder and salt and sift again.
+Add the baking powder and salt, then sift again.

 Put the butter in a large mixing bowl and cream with a heavy-duty electric mixer until smooth.
-Add sugar; cream until light and fluffy.
+Add sugar, then cream until light and fluffy.

 Beat the egg yolks slightly and then add them to the bowl.
 Mix the batter well.

 Stir the batter as you add the flour and spice mix, a little at a time, stirring well after each addition.
 When the dry ingredients are thoroughly incorporated, add the molasses and stir.

 Stir in the fruit, along with any soaking liquid left in the bowl.